Unsheltered in Place - 99% Invisible

 For unhoused persons, COVID-19 can feel like one additional thing to be worried about on top of poverty and daily survival, which are always more front-of-mind than the possibility of infection.
 A lot of the ways homeless people make money are not possible right now; some used to collect cans to sell at recycling centers, and those are mostly closed.
 Panhandling is more difficult.

-In Berkeley, one particular camp has an extremely dedicated activist named Andrea Henson as it’s guardian.
+In Berkeley, one particular camp has an extremely dedicated activist named Andrea Henson as its guardian.
 She’s raising money through a GoFundMe and handing out things like hand sanitizer and masks.
 Henson has been supporting this camp in many different ways since September 2018, but her role and involvement has changed since the arrival of COVID-19.
 With even more limited access to income than usual, many residents are increasingly at risk of going hungry, and Henson has been spending her mornings bagging food.

 Meanwhile, there is new data coming out every day along with new challenges and potential solutions both in and beyond the Bay Area, both from the bottom up and the top down.
 For those working to make life better for unhoused populations, the target is ever-shifting.